 When moths reappear after a deep clean, the issue is often hidden in a ceiling fixture channel, a pet food closet, or a decorative basket of pinecones near the dining room.
 Our spider and insect control program can include focused kitchen work when stored product pests are the main story, and we still coordinate with you on product choice and drying times.

 Tell us if the home will sit empty again for two weeks right after treatment.
 That timing changes how we schedule follow up so you are not paying for a visit when no one is there to verify results.
+For roach patterns that survive a careful purge, roach control is the service page that explains evaluation and planning after we see what is on site.

 Geography still shapes risk